yukkymukky/valsim-t2-players/README.md

 These tools allow you to:
 - Inject T2 player data directly from GitHub
 - Clean up duplicate players based on stats
-- Convert playoff lower finasl t best-of-five (Bo5) format---
+- Convert playoff lower finals to best-of-five (Bo5) format

 ## 🧠 Table of Contents